helm/helm-www/content/docs/topics/chart_template_guide/builtin_objects.md

   - `Files.GetBytes` is a function for getting the contents of a file as an array of bytes instead of as a string.
 This is useful for things like images.
+  - `Files.Glob` is a function that returns a list of files whose names match the given shell glob pattern.
+  - `Files.Lines` is a function that reads a file line-by-line.
+This is useful for iterating over each line in a file.
+  - `Files.AsSecrets` is a function that returns the file bodies as Base 64 encoded strings.
+  - `Files.AsConfig` is a function that returns file bodies as a YAML map.
 - `Capabilities`: This provides information about what capabilities the Kubernetes cluster supports.
   - `Capabilities.APIVersions` is a set of versions.